simeononsecurity/simeononsecurity.ch/content/articles/ultimate-tech-homelab-guide/index.en.md

 - [**Solid State Drives (SSDs)**](https://amzn.to/3OtIfr7): SSDs provide faster read-write speeds, resulting in improved performance and responsiveness.
 They are ideal for hosting operating systems and critical applications that require quick access to data.
 - [**Hard Disk Drives (HDDs)**](https://amzn.to/446k9se): HDDs are more cost-effective and offer larger storage capacities compared to SSDs.
 They are suitable for storing media files, backups, and non-critical data in your homelab.

-It's worth noting that many homelab enthusiasts prefer using a combination of SSDs and HDDs to achieve a balance between performance and storage capacity.
+Worth noting: many homelab enthusiasts prefer using a combination of SSDs and HDDs to achieve a balance between performance and storage capacity.

 ### 4. Networking